 - V1 – Sports: coverage, analysis or preparation of or for a sports event or activity.

 - V2 – General News or Feature with Narration: news story with reporter narration.
 It may have a standup, but not required.
 This category aims to highlight work traditionally done for broadcast TV.

 - V3 – General News or Feature, Natural Sound Package: natural sound piece; a news story without reporter narration.
 Story should be less than 4 minutes.
 This category will honor short form news stories typically created for online distribution.

 - V4 – Feature: Long Form: a carefully crafted, in-depth story over 4 minutes long.
 Can have added reporter narration.
 Short films or documentaries should go in this category.
 Team projects should be noted on the submission form.

 - V5 – Student Video Photographer of the Year: students submit a portfolio (highlight reel) of their favorite stories, including up to three pieces.
 These individual pieces may be entered in other categories.

 How to Enter

 - To submit your entries, complete the entry form on the Enter Now – Video tab.
 You will also pay your entry fee at this time.
-Entries are not considered complete until payment is received and the completed form is submitted.
+Entries are not considered complete until the entry form is completed and payment is received.